HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 The service will then verify the token authenticity by calling an external endpoint (Provided by your application) responsible to verify the received token and send back informations.

-Internally, HERMES system will keep an internal mapping in a Redis instance matching your application users IDs and tokens with our internal identifiers and password.
+Internally, Hermes system will keep an internal mapping in a Redis instance matching your application users IDs and tokens with our internal identifiers and password.

-HERMES requires that your web server endpoint respond to requests in a certain predefined format.
+Hermes requires that your web server endpoint respond to requests in a certain predefined format.
 Our system will issue a `GET` request with a `token` HTTP header containing your application user token and an `empty body`.

 Your endpoint should respond the following :